 1. Select the right bid strategy

-As said above, there are three bidding strategies on the LinkedIn ad campaign.
-They are the maximum bid, target cost bid, and the manual bid.
-Choosing the right bid strategy can reduce your LinkedIn ad costs dramatically.
-To do this, you need to have control over your cost per click.
-This means you will not use the automated bid strategy because it will increase your cost per click.
-Avoiding an automated bid will help you to control your cost per click and thus, reduce your ad spend.
-Therefore, the target cost bid strategy is the best.
-It gives you control over your ad spend and still helps to maximize your ad results.
+As mentioned before, there are three bidding strategies on the LinkedIn ad campaign.
+They are the maximum bid, target cost bid, and manual bid.
+Choosing the right bid strategy on LinkedIn can reduce advertising costs dramatically.
+To have control over your CPC, you need to avoid using the automated bid strategy since it raises your cost per click.
+Therefore, the target cost bid strategy is the best way to handle your ad spend while maximizing your results.

 2. Use LinkedIn Lead Gen forms